11 Healthy Rice Alternatives + How To Enjoy Them, From Nutritionists

 Kelp noodles are, just as they sound, noodles made from kelp—a nutrient-dense, low-calorie sea vegetable, according to registered dietitian nutritionist Mascha Davis, MPH, RDN.
 These noodles are a gluten-free, low-carb substitute for pasta, rice, or other grains.
 Kelp also contains healthy amounts of iodine, which functional family medicine doctor Robert Rountree, M.D., says most people are not getting enough of in their daily diets.

 "Shirataki [rice] is made from a low-carb, gluten-free vegetable called konjac (common in Asia)," Davis says.
 And when she says low-carb, she means it.
-According to the U.S. Department of Agriculture, a 122-gram serving contains only 3 grams of carbs and 10 calories, making shirataki rice a great option for anyone following the keto diet.
-"Some research indicates that shirataki may help to lower blood sugar and cholesterol," Davis adds.
+According to the U.S. Department of Agriculture, a 122-gram serving contains only 3 grams of carbs and 10 calories1, making shirataki rice a great option for anyone following the keto diet.
+"Some research indicates that shirataki may help to lower blood sugar and cholesterol2," Davis adds.